Marshallville, New Jersey

-Marshallville is an unincorporated community and census-designated place (CDP) in Upper Township, Cape May County, New Jersey, United States.
+Marshallville is an unincorporated community and census-designated place (CDP) located in Upper Township, Cape May County, in the U.S. state of New Jersey.
 It is on the northern edge of the county, bordered to the north, across the Tuckahoe River, by Corbin City in Atlantic County.
 It is bordered to the east by the unincorporated community of Tuckahoe.

 New Jersey Route 49 runs through Marshallville, having its eastern terminus in Tuckahoe and heading northwest 17 mi to Millville.
 Ocean City is 13 mi to the east of Marshallville.

 The community was first listed as a CDP prior to the 2020 census.
 The Marshallville Historic District is at the center of the community.

 Demographics

+Marshallville was first listed as a census designated place in the 2020 U.S. census.

+As of 2020, the population was 376.